awsdocs/amazon-connect-admin-guide/doc_source/encrypt-data.md

 + Configure Amazon Connect to collect a credit card number\.
 + Encrypt the credit card digits\.
 + Send it to our backend AWS Lambda for decryption, using the customer supplied decryption key\.

+It provides two commands using OpenSSL:
++ One to generate an RSA key pair and a self\-signed X\.509 certificate
++ Another to extract the public key from the RSA key pair

 ## How to decrypt data encrypted by Amazon Connect<a name="sample-decryption"></a>